126 Fencing Club the best place in london to start fencing

 The organizers will be arranging for some photography/videoing to occur during the event within the fencing hall.
 These photos may be used for publicity and may be posted on the internet.
 If you do have any issues with your child being included in these photos please contact the organizer.
 Individuals may video/take photographs during the event (no flashes please) as per British Fencing guidelines.

 Generaly the cost involved in having a substantial equipment stand and the sales it creates makes it unfeasible to have a full equipment stand at events.
 What we can arrange is a delivery service for mcompetitions as I do visit the Allstar/Uhlmann & BladesBrand shop in advance of most Elite Epee events.
-Those who enter events will have this process detailed in time to make orders.
+Those who enter events will have this process detailed in time to make orders when available.

 We cannot guarentee that we will have refreshment stands at all the events, however it is planned.
 If we do we will let those entering know in advance, however it is always advisable to bring your own supplies of things you like to eat anyway.
 We will let all those entered know what will be available prior to the event.